Whitney South Sea Expedition: Expedition members

-Ernst Mayr joined the expedition when Hamlin replaced Beck as leader on one of the later stages of the expedition, to New Guinea and the Solomon Islands in 1929–1930.
+Ernst Mayr from the Berlin Museum joined the expedition on its trip to New Guinea and the Solomon Islands in 1929, after Hamlin had replaced Beck as leader.
+He left the expedition in February 1930 to return to Germany.
 Mayr was hired by the AMNH to curate the Rothschild collection in 1933, and he continued to work up the material that returned to the AMNH from the Whitney expeditions.
 He continued at AMNH until 1953 as curator of birds.